San Cristóbal is a popular surf destination with several world-class breaks.

 Punta Pitt , for intermediate and advanced surfers, has an exposed offshore reef, breaking right, with sometimes strong off winds.
 There are good waves most months but better in November through May.

 Punta Pitt is at the northern tip of San Cristóbal, 1.5 to 2 hours boat-ride from port and, like Manglecito, requires special arrangements to access.
-Ditto for lesser-known, similarly hard to reach, but no less rewarding breaks, like Crateres , on the NW shore.
+Ditto for lesser-known, but no less rewarding breaks, like Crateres , on the NW shore.